iblazhko/docker-dotnetcore-demo/README.md

 You may add a build scripts in the `build` folder to automate the steps above, this repository uses [FAKE](http://fsharp.github.io/FAKE/ "FAKE") build script.

-See tag `Step_01` in this repository for reference implementation.
+See tag [Step_01](https://github.com/iblazhko/docker-dotnetcore-demo/releases/tag/Step_01 "Step_01") in this repository for reference implementation.

 ## Step 2.
 Implementing WebAPI and Client

 ### Step 2.1 WebAPI

 In this step we'll add simplest possible API implementation based on `Dictionary<string,string>`.
-The purpose of this step is just to see that API starts and responds to requests, so values will not persist after API restart; we'll add database in later steps.
+The purpose of this step is just to see that API starts and responds to requests, so values will not persist after API restart; we'll add persistent storage in later steps.

 Modify `WebApi\Controllers\ValueController` to implement `GET`, `POST`, `PUT`, `DELETE` operations using static